-Porsche is out testing prototypes for its next-generation 911.
-The latest prototype, likely for a Carrera S model, reveals some details not seen on previous testers.
+Porsche is out testing prototypes for its next-generation 911 which should be coming to the market soon.
+The latest prototype, likely for a Carrera S model, reveals some details not seen on previous testers, including a digital dash.

 Most of the new details can be found at the rear which sports a wide spoiler that spans the width of the car.
 The taillights also consist of one long strip that appears to follow the curve of the rear spoiler’s leading edge, and the exhaust tips are positioned slightly closer to the center of the rear bumper.